shefymk/BusinessApplication-ReleaseNotes/articles/April18/dynamics365-field-service/styling-change-buttons-panels.md

 Primary actions such as "book" are designed with a background to attract the user’s attention.

+Here is the previous button style:
 ![Screenshot of the previous button styles in panels](media/style-change-buttons-panels-1.png)

+And here is the updated button style:
 ![Screenshot of the new button styles in panels](media/style-change-buttons-panels-2.png)